Zara A. Wilson: Early life and family

 Mathilda L. Mahurin (November 11, 1827 – April 16, 1916) was for many years a resident of Indianapolis, and taught in the public school there for many years.
 She was born in Miami County, Ohio, on November 11, 1827, and moved to Indiana with her parents when she was a girl.
 She began teaching when a young woman, being for a time connected with the Methodist College at Fort Wayne.
 She moved to Indianapolis in 1867 and lived with her sister, Mary Kilbun Robinson (1821–1909), whose home was at 603 North New Jersey Street.
 Mathilda Mahurin was an active member of Meridian Street M.E.
 Church and died at Elkhart, Indiana.

-Zara Mahurin had always shown a fondness for books, and during her student days mathematics was to her a fascinating study.
+Zara Mahurin had always shown a fondness for books, and during her student days she was fascinated by mathematics.